Manjushriug/Doodle/README.md

 # Doodle
-android Application which can draw doodle
+Android Application which can draw doodle

+XML files specify the UI of the application